JasonRuonanWang/shore/docs/README.md

 SHORE is not an acronym, but can be loosely interpreted as Storage Hierarchy Optimization and Retrieval Environment.
 The idea of SHORE comes from the scene where waves hit a seashore and disappear in the sand grains.
 This is similar to a piece of data 'disappearing' in some storage.
-The concept of the shoreline, which is the interface between the ocean (data) and land (storage).
+The concept of the shoreline is the interface between the ocean (data) and land (storage).
 A shoreline extending to distance represents a horizontally scalable data I/O interface.

 When a wave hits the shore, water fills from top down.
 Similarly, in a data